fayez-als/fayez-als.github.io/about.md

 ---

 Hello, I am Fayez,an aspiring data scientist from Saudi Arabia, I graduated from medical school but found myself more and more interested about machine learning and artificial intelligence.
-Everyday I'm learning a new skills and looking for more difficult challenges.
+Everyday I'm learning new skills and looking for more difficult challenges.

 Phone:0541338513